sm6746/sm6746/README.md

-# 👩‍💻 Shivani Mehra — Web Developer & ML Explorer
+# 👩‍💻 Shivani Mehra — DATA ANALYST & ML Explorer

 > *"Designing seamless experiences, one pixel and prediction at a time..."*